aillescas76/ai_technical_challenge/README.md

 **Features:**
 - **Request Tracing:** Every call to `/ask` (streaming or standard) generates a trace containing the input question, retrieved context, LLM generation, and final answer.
 Metadata includes token counts, costs, and latency.
-- **Evaluation Logging:** Running `python -m app.eval` logs each test case as a trace tagged with `eval-harness` and relevant category tags.
+- **Evaluation Logging:** Running the evaluation harness logs each test case as a trace tagged with `eval-harness` and relevant category tags.
 Metrics like recall, precision, and refusal accuracy are attached to the trace.

 **Dashboards:**
 In the LangFuse UI, you can create dashboards to monitor: